GerRubio/Web-Music-Player/README.md

-# Buscador Web de canciones con la API de Sound Cloud de Gerardo Rubio.
+# Web search engine with the Sound Cloud API of Gerardo Rubio.